janlajara/printestimate/README.md

 A demo site can be viewed here: https://printestimate.herokuapp.com

-**The backend "snoozes" when inactive as the app is hosted only on a free plan.
-It might take a few seconds to wake up.*
+**The backend "snoozes" when inactive.
+It might take a few seconds to wake up and retrieve records from the database.*